-I am not going to retype all my story here but I outlined some of what happened on my previous blog, Bipolar Courage.
+I am not going to rehash all my story here.
 In a nutshell, I ended up in a psychiatric ward with a mental health crisis after the stress of a marriage breakup and trauma.
 I was facing homelessness.
 Centrelink would not help me because of my New Zealand citzenship status.
 I could not stay in Australia and my mother flew over from New Zealand and collected me from the psychiatric ward, very unwell and traumatised.

-I flew into Australia as Miranda and flew out as Xanthe.
+I flew into Australia as by birth name then and flew out as Xanthe, a name I chose for myself.
 My legal name change certificate, changing my full name, came through when I was in the psychiatric ward for an extended time.
 I was diagnosed with bipolar disorder.

 The traumatic experiences had such a huge impact, that I used them in my storytelling in my books, as memoir and a semiautobiographical novel.
 My psychiatrist was shocked that I finally completed Pet Purpose, with severe cognitive impairments.
 It took me 7 years, but I got there in the end.
 I developed my own ways of organising the information, which included painting metaphorical visual mind maps.
 I didn't want to focus on the trauma itself but rather trying to cope.